Differencing and Coadding JWST Images with Matched Point Spread Function: Introduction

 \section{Introduction}

 The James Webb Space Telescope (JWST) provides a unique opportunity for time-domain astronomy.
 The superb image quality enables the detection of faint transients out to the explosions of the first generation of massive stars and white dwarfs in the Universe \citep{Riess2006,FLARE2017,Regos2019,Lu2022}.
-These diverse transients as different types of supernovae (SNe) can be direct probes to trace the cosmic star-formation history in the early universe and expand our understanding substantially about the physics of the events at the epoch of the cosmic dawn.
+These diverse transients as different types of supernovae (SNe) can be direct probes to trace the cosmic star-formation history in the early Universe and expand our understanding substantially about the physics of the events at the epoch of the cosmic dawn.
 Recent observations have demonstrated that very faint transients (mag $\sim$ 29) are abundant in the near-infrared images taken by the JWST \citep{Yan2023,Yan2023_2,2022TNSAN_GALSS_Chen,2022TNSAN_DDT_Chen,2022TNSAN_Hu,2023TNSAN_PEARLS_Yan,2023TNSAN_JADES17,2023TNSAN_GALSS_Chen}.

 Image difference analysis is a major enabling technique in time-domain astronomy \citep{AL98,AL00,Bramich08,Miller08,HOTPANTS,SFFT}.
 However, for the JWST, the highly structured point spread function (PSF) and the uncertainties in precisely matching the astrometries of images taken at different epochs can pose significant challenges in the identification of transients in the vicinity of bright sources like the central regions of galaxies.
 These include, for example, strongly gravitationally lensed transients in the vicinity of foreground lensing galaxies \citep{DESILensing_Sheu2023} and the various nuclear transients including SNe as well as tidal disruption events \citep[e.g.,][]{SNeinAGN_Zhu2021,SNeinAGN_Grishin2021,TDE_Search_van2011,Regos2021}.
 Calculating the difference images accurately is also important in high-precision differential photometry, which is employed in the detections of micro-lensing events \citep{Mao91,Sumi_2003,Sumi_2006,Sumi_2013} and exoplanet transits \citep[e.g.,][]{TESS_DIAPhot_Oelkers2018,TESS_DIAPhot_Montalto2020}.
+Recent works also reveal that the highly structured JWST/NIRCam PSF exhibits prominent spatial variation across the ﬁeld of view up to 20$\%$ and shows significant temporal variations at a level of $\sim$3$\%$-4$\%$ \citep{NIRCamPSF_Nardiello,Yan2023,NIRCamPSF_Zhuang1,NIRCamPSF_Zhuang2}.